Head of School, Director

 Theology, Literature, History, Latin, Art, Drama

 Mathilde Misko attended Thomas Aquinas College in Santa Paula, CA, where she earned her BA degree in liberal arts.
 Her love of the Faith was enlivened and strengthened by her college experience, by the books that are studied there, by the examples of both tutors and students who lived the Faith earnestly, and this enkindling of the Faith has endured through all that came afterward.
 Following graduation, Mathilde worked at the international lay apostolate, Catholics United for the Faith.
-From there she went to teach at Good Shepherd Catholic School in Beverly Hills, CA. She married in 1985 and spent the next several decades teaching their six children at home.
-While homeschooling, Mathilde's passion for the Faith led her to be very active in the Faith Formation Program at her parish, Church of St. Jude, in lovely Blairstown, NJ.
-After many years of teaching CCD classes to all age groups, she recognized the urgent need to evangelize parents if we would ever hope to affect the children, and she helped develop a program for the parents of the Faith Formation students, bringing in guest speakers and also giving a series of talks herself on the truths of the Faith.
-Believing that it is necessary to help children form a sense of the sacred at an early age, Mathilde set up an atrium wherein she teaches the Catechesis of the Good Shepherd program.
-She has taught at several educational co-operatives over the course of two decades, and among other things, directed a high school play, “Arsenic and Old Lace”.
+From there she went to teach at Good Shepherd Catholic School in Beverly Hills, CA. She homeschooled her 6 children while teaching several classes at a local home school cooperative.

 She, her husband Mark, and family reside in Warren County.

 Rafael Gonzalez is of Cuban descent, born and raised in New Jersey.
 He studied Theology, Philosophy, Latin and Greek in two seminaries, one in Spain and another in Peru, specializing in Thomism, Suarism, and Molinism.
 Mr. Gonzalez is in the doctoral program in Theology at Pontifex University.
 He has lectured at varied parishes and centers on approved Marian apparitions.
 Rafael is also a veteran of the Iraq war.
-He is currently an adjunct professor of philosophy at Middlesex County College.
+He is currently an adjunct professor of philosophy and theology at St. Peter's University teaching a wide range of subjects for each field.
+In addition he teaches philosophy at Middlesex County College.

 Mr. Gonzalez makes his home in Sussex County.